top of page

 Intuitive Eating, Anyway?

-Maybe you struggled with food insecurity in the home and limited access to fresh, healthy foods because of a low-income?
+• Did you grow up experiencing food insecurity or limited access to fresh, nourishing foods because of financial constraints?

 you're in the right place.